Southwest (Washington, D.C.): Recent redevelopment

 While many of the residential neighborhoods of Southwest remained both highly mixed-race and mixed-income, around 2003, the wave of new development occurring throughout D.C. reached Southwest including a number of apartment building renovations and condominium conversions.
 Nationals Park stadium, located on the east side of South Capitol Street and thus in Southeast, opened for the Washington Nationals Major League Baseball team in 2008, construction having cost more than $611 million.
 As part of the Capitol Riverfront revitalization efforts, high rise office buildings and condominiums have been constructed.
 Developers have created a waterfront greenspace The Yards, and a waterfront bike trail is planned.
 Public Housing projects continue to occupy the area between the Waterfront metro and the Nationals Park stadium.

-On April 16, 2010, the new Waterfront Safeway (including a sushi bar) and a Starbucks opened for business.
-Along Water Street, "The Wharf" includes restaurants, shopping, theaters, public piers, hotels, and high-rise housing; the first phase opened in October 2017 (see Redevelopment of Southwest Waterfront) with phase two slated to deliver in early 2022.
+On April 16, 2010, the new Waterfront Safeway (including a sushi bar).
+Along Water Street, "The Wharf" includes restaurants, shopping, theaters, public piers, hotels, and high-rise housing; the first phase opened in October 2017 (see Redevelopment of Southwest Waterfront) with phase two delivered in October 2022.

 L'Enfant Plaza has also undergone a facelift, with new retail and hotels, as well as office renovations having been completed in the late 2010s.
 In April 2017, the National Capital Planning Commission (NCPC) approved plans for a staircase and ramp that will travel through a grassy slope in Benjamin Banneker Park to connect L'Enfant Plaza to the Southwest Waterfront and to add lighting and trees to the area.
 The NCPC and the National Park Service intended the project to be an interim improvement that could be in place for ten years while the area awaits redevelopment.
 Hoffman-Madison Waterfront (the developer of "The Wharf") and the District of Columbia government agreed to invest $4 million in the project in an effort to improve neighborhood connectivity in the area.
 Construction began on the project in September 2017.

 Notable residents

-Former residents have included Vice President Hubert Humphrey, U.S. Congressman John Conyers, Police Chief Charles Ramsey, and Supreme Court Associate Justices Lewis F. Powell, Jr., Thurgood Marshall, David Souter, Senators Paul Simon, Strom Thurmond, and Kay Bailey Hutchison, Congresswoman Carolyn Cheeks Kilpatrick, former Speaker of the House Dennis Hastert, entertainers Al Jolson and Marvin Gaye, and opera star Denyce Graves.
+Notable past and present residents of Southwest Washington, D.C. include: